Kansas City shooting was not an act of terrorism or homegrown violence, say police

 They included Missouri Gov. Mike Parson and first lady Teresa Parson, as well as Kansas Gov. Laura Kelly.

 "State law enforcement personnel are assisting local authorities in response efforts.
-As we wait to learn more, our hearts go out to the victims," Gov. Parson posted on X, formerly Twitter.
+As we wait to learn more, our hearts go out to the victims," Gov. Parson posted on X.

-Kelly said she was evacuated from the scene and "out of harm's way."
+Kelly said on X that she was evacuated from the scene and "out of harm's way."

-Mayor Lucas said the Chiefs have been in contact with officials and shared that the team's players, coaches and staff were all accounted for and safe.
+Mayor Lucas said the Chiefs have been in contact with officials, and he shared that the team's players, coaches and staff were all accounted for and safe.

 Praying for Kansas City… 🙏🏽🙏🏽🙏🏽— Patrick Mahomes II (@PatrickMahomes) February 14, 2024